visva89/pTVreg/documentation.md

 `loc_cc_approximate`: flag if we should use fast (approximate) formula for the gradient of 'loc_cc_fftn*' metric.
 Use only for huge images.

 *DEFAULT*: false

+`loc_cc_abs`: flag if we should use abs value of correlation coefficient in 'loc_cc_fftn*' metrics.
+Works well for contrast inversions

+*DEFAULT*: false